Darige/spectral-preprocessing/README.md

 # Spectral-preprocessing
 Code for Spectral data preprocessing and augmentation methods for deep learning

-The Jupyter Notebook gives an introduction to the total variation denoising problem and the spectral framework derived from it
+The Jupyter Notebook ('ROF-DENOISING.ipynb') gives an introduction to the total variation denoising problem and the spectral framework derived from it